 These instructions apply to all Kia vehicles with hood struts, including the Optima, Sedona, Borrego, Cadenza, Forte, K900, Soul, and Sportage.

 - Should I replace both hood struts?

-- How much does it cost to change the hood lift support on a Kia?
+- How much does changing the hood lift support on a Kia cost?

-- If you replace the hood lift support yourself, you will spend between $30-$45, which is the cost of parts.
-If you are going to replace the hood struts at a Kia dealer or an auto mechanic, you may spend between $100-$150 USD.
+- If you replace the hood lift support, you will spend between $30-$45, which is the cost of parts.
+If you are going to replace the hood struts at a Kia dealer or an auto mechanic, you may spend between 100-150 USD.